Bill-Gray/PDCursesMod/vt/README.md

 Caveats
 -------

+VT-style sequences are partially supported in Windows 10 and 11.
+However, you get 16 colors (no RGB),  the mouse does not necessarily work,  and the console size cannot be determined or set.
+Use of the VT platform in Windows is therefore strongly discouraged;  use WinGUI or WinCon instead.

+This code will usually figure out the capabilities of the underlying terminal.
-As currently set up,  this is a bare-bones implementation.
-It relies on a terminal that supports at least 256 colors.
-RGB colors get remapped to the 6x6x6 color cube.
-If the `COLORTERM` environment variable is set to `truecolor`,  you'll get true color.
-If not,  you can tell PDCurses you really do have true color by setting
+It errs on the conservative side and may not recognize what your terminal can actually do.
+If it doesn't think full RGB coloring is supported, then RGB colors will be remapped to the 6x6x6 color cube.
+If that happens (resulting in slightly ugly coloring),  you can tell PDCurses you really do have true color by setting

 `PDC_VT=RGB`